iftechfoundation/twine-cookbook/modularity/sugarcube/sugarcube_modularity.md

 In programming terminology, modularity refers to dividing software into different sections related to their purpose or to better organize the whole.
 In SugarCube, this technique can be used through the [*&lt;&lt;include&gt;&gt;*](http://www.motoslave.net/sugarcube/2/docs/macros.html#macros-include) macro to print the contents of one passage in another.
 Parts of a story can often be re-used in this way.

-You can also create [*&lt;&lt;widget&gt;&gt;* macros](http://www.motoslave.net/sugarcube/2/docs/macros.html#macros-widget) which is a simplified way of creating your own custom macros using other SugarCube macros and TwineScript instead of JavaScript.
-When compared to *&lt;&lt;include&lt;&lt;*, widgets have the advantage of accepting arguments and expressions similar to the way other SugarCube macros can.
+You can also create [*&lt;&lt;widget&gt;&gt;* macros](http://www.motoslave.net/sugarcube/2/docs/macros.html#macros-widget), which offer a simplified way of creating your own custom macros using other SugarCube macros and TwineScript instead of JavaScript.
+When compared to *&lt;&lt;include&gt;&gt;*, widgets have the advantage of accepting arguments and expressions similar to the way other SugarCube macros can.
 When you create widgets you need to place them in passages tagged `widget`.
 You can access the arguments of widgets through the special `$args` array.

 ## Live Example